 The History of The Kaweah River Page

 • 1995 It was eight years since I first boated the Kaweah River.
 I was working at Tektronix in the Printers Division and we had the internet at our company for the past couple years.
 We used SGI Unix computers and we had Mosaic, the earliest of web browsers.
 I had only heard of the World Wide Web a couple of years before this.
 I had a friend, Ward Cunningham, from my earlier days at Tektronix who ran a web server on dialup.
-Ward was an early pioneer in the days of the internet.
+Ward was an pioneer in the early days of the internet and is the inventor of WIKI.
 His rare two character domain name ,c2, was acquired in the earliest days of the internet.
 I asked Ward if wrote a web page about the Kaweah River if I could post in on his c2.com server.
 He said sure and he gave me a directory, /kaweah/ on the c2 server.
 I wrote the first edition of the page in Vi on Unix by looking at page source of other web pages and copying the syntax.
 The html was simple and the page remains largely unchanged in it's structure although a lot of content has been added.
 KISS (keep it simple stupid) has been the driving force since day one.
 I don't think any links have ever changed.
 Once a page is published, it stays there.
 Early images were created by scanning photos and postprocessing the images in XV, a Unix graphics program by John Bradley, that I became very partial to.

 • 1996 An early html editor, Gnnpress, came along running on Unix.
 Some of the editing of the page was now done in Gnnpress, but I soon switched back to Vi because I liked the total manual control of the formatting.
 Content was gradually added to the page.
 The editing of the page was still done at work and ftp uploaded to Ward's server at c2.
 There was no real time updating of the page from Kaweah River area.
 The boating season updates had to wait until I returned to Oregon.
 There were no digital cameras so 35mm prints were scanned and postprocessed in XV before posting to the web page.